ultimate271/notes/book/agnostic/firstdraft.md

 unambiguous.

 So this is the terminology that I use, and that I think is the most fitting.
-I call this thing, the thing that is the only thing that we can truly know, this human experience, that exists irrespective of how it gets created, I call, the "Inner".
+I call this thing, the thing that we have described so far as "human experience", that exists irrespective of how it gets created, and that we have absolute knowledge of, I call, the "Inner".

 Now, of course, giving it a name like "Inner" is leading.
 It suggests that there must be an "Outer".
 And it does suggest that, and indeed, that is the